Mitigram/Minigram-Presentation/PITCHME.md

 ---?color=linear-gradient(90deg, white 50%, black 50%)

 @snap[west span-40 text-center text-06]
 @ul
 - JavaScript wasn’t originally designed with this feature.
-- JavaScript was designed to only run in the browser
+- JavaScript was designed to only run in the browser.
-- No access to the file system of the client’s computer for security reasons
+- No access to the file system of the client’s computer for security reasons.
 @ulend
 @snapend